 The voluntary carbon credit market is operating independent of the compliance market.
 After its creation, individuals, businesses and other organizations now have the tool to offset their greenhouse gas emissions by purchasing carbon credits from projects that have achieved factual results in emission reduction.
 The voluntary carbon trading market is an efficient means of reducing high-GHG energy production through supporting projects concentrating on renewable resources.

 As of today, this market is still much smaller than the compliance market due to its nature and young age.
 Yet, experts estimate a dramatic growth in this sector.
-By 2015, turnover is expected to reach 500 million tonnes of carbon dioxide expressed in carbon credit equivalent, which is a huge increase compared to the 42 to 45 million tonnes figure today.
+By 2015, turnover is expected to reach 500 million tones of carbon dioxide expressed in carbon credit equivalent, which is a huge increase compared to the 42 to 45 million tones figure today.

 In the voluntary market, project developers, wholesalers and brokers alike have the opportunity to trade carbon credits.
 Based on the standards used, various types of carbon credits exist in the voluntary market.
 They are also called VERs, or Voluntary Emission Reduction Units.
 The highest commercial value is quality, this is the same mechanism as in any segment of commerce and trade.